-- Check to make sure that your math is correct.
-A math error can cause delays in processing your return. - If claiming dependent exemptions, write the number of dependents claimed on the front of the return.
-On page 1 of the return, also write each dependent's name, SSN, relationship, and the number of months that he or she lived in your home.
-If more space is needed, complete page 3 and include with your return. - If claiming exemptions for qualifying parents or grandparents, write the number of qualifying parents or grandparents claimed on the front of the return.
-On page 1 (and page 3, if needed) of the return, also write each parent's or grandparent's name, SSN, relationship, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes. - If you requested a filing extension, make sure that you check box 82F on page 1 of the return. - Sign your return and have your spouse sign, if filing jointly. - Write your SSN and tax year on the front of your check.
+Check to make sure that your math is correct.
+A math error can cause delays in processing your return.

+- If claiming dependent exemptions, enter the number of dependents claimed on the front of the return.
+On page 1 of the return, also enter each dependent's name, SSN, relationship, and the number of months that he or she lived in your home.
+If more space is needed, complete page 3 and include with your return. - If claiming exemptions for qualifying parents or grandparents, enter the number of qualifying parents or grandparents claimed on the front of the return.
+Also enter each parent's or grandparent's name, SSN, relationship, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes. - If you requested a filing extension, make sure that you check box 82F on page 1 of the return. - Sign your return and have your spouse sign, if filing jointly. - Write your SSN and tax year on the front of your check or money order.
+Include your payment with your return.

-The Department of Revenue may charge you \$25 for a check returned unpaid by your financial institution.
+The Department of Revenue may charge you \$50 for a check returned unpaid by your financial institution.

-- Include all required documents.
-Include these documents to the back of your return.
-Documents you must include with your return include those items listed in numbers 1 through 5 below. - 1.
+- If you completed Form 203, be sure to check box 4a on page 1 of your return.
+Place Form 203 on top of your return. - Include all other required documents after your return.
+Documents you must include with your return include those items listed in numbers 1 through 6 below. - 1.
 Include Form(s) W-2 after the last page of your return.
-Also include Form(s) 1099-R after the last page of your return if you had Arizona tax withheld from your pension or annuity. - 2.
-Include AZ Form 301, applicable credit forms, and your own schedules after the last page of your return.
-If itemizing, include these forms after your Arizona Schedule A and your federal Schedule A. - 3.
-If you are claiming a credit for taxes paid to another state or country, include copies of the other state's or country's filed return. - 4.
-If you have tax exempt interest income, be sure to include a schedule listing the payors and the amount received from each payor. - 5.
+Also include Form(s) 1099-R after the last page of your return if you had Arizona tax withheld from your pension or annuity.

+- 2. Include AZ Form 301, applicable credit forms, and your own schedules after the last page of your return. - 3.
 If you itemize, be sure to include AZ Schedule A(PY), or A(PYN), and a copy of the federal Schedule A. Include the AZ Schedule A(PY) or A(PYN) and the federal Schedule A directly after page 2 of your return.
-Include other forms and schedules behind the Schedules A. - Do not include correspondence with your return.
+Include other forms and schedules behind the Schedules A. - 4.
+If you are claiming a credit for taxes paid to another state or country, include copies of the other state or country's filed return. - 5.
+If you have tax exempt interest income, be sure to include a schedule listing the payors and the amount received from each payor. - Do not include correspondence with your return.